Kevin Schindler

-Kevin Schindler (born 21 May 1988) is a German former professional footballer who plays as a right winger.
-He is player and manager of Faroe Islands Premier League side Havnar Bóltfelag.
+Kevin Schindler (born 21 May 1988) is a German former professional footballer who played as a right winger.
+He works as assistant manager for Werder Bremen II.

 Club career

 Schindler was born in Delmenhorst.
 While under contract with Bundesliga side Werder Bremen, he went on loan to Hansa Rostock, FC Augsburg and MSV Duisburg.

 In July 2017, United Soccer League club FC Cincinnati signed Schindler.
 Following the end of the 2017 season, FC Cincinnati announced that Schindler's contract had expired and would not be renewed.

+In 2020 he was player and assistant manager of Faroe Islands Premier League side Havnar Bóltfelag.